Entangled Asylum in the Nordic Region - (Global Migration and Social Change) by Sarah Scott Ford (Hardcover)

 Highlights

-- What happens when human rights norms and law collide with the complexities of asylum decision-making?
+- What happens when international human rights norms confront the practical realities of asylum decision-making?

 - About the Author: Sarah Scott Ford is a Postdoctoral Researcher in the Mobile Centre of Excellence for Global Mobility Law at the University of Copenhagen.